 Tropical forests in Sulawesi Island is inhabited by some endemic animal, such as : anoa or dwarf buffalo, babi rusas, which are aberrant pigs, crested macaque (Macaca nigra), tarsiers, the world's smallest primates including three tarsier species are found pumilus, spectrum, and dianae.
 Maleo birds, Bear Cuscus.

-The waters surrounding Sulawesi really do contain some wonderful treasures and greatly influence the island's tourism, since they boast some of Indonesia's most outstanding snorkeling and scuba diving destination, particularly around Bunaken Island - Lembeh Strait in North Sulawesi, Labengki Island and Wakatobi in South East Sulawesi, Togian - Kadidiri Island - Parigi in Central Sulawesi, Tanjung Bira - Selayar and Takabonerate in South Sulawesi, and others area.
+The waters surrounding Sulawesi really do contain some wonderful treasures and greatly influence the island's tourism, since they boast some of Indonesia's most outstanding snorkeling and scuba diving destination, particularly around Bunaken Island - Lembeh Strait in North Sulawesi, Labengki Island and Wakatobi in South East Sulawesi, Togian - Kadidiri Island - Parigi in Central Sulawesi, Tanjung Bira - Selayar and Takabonerate National Park in South Sulawesi, and others area.
 Diving conditions in Sulawesi are absolutely stunning.
 Everywhere you look there are beautiful corals, the seas surrounding Sulawesi are teeming with marine life.
 It is said that the waters around Sulawesi contains a percentage of fish species that is one of the highest in the world.

-Beside the scuba diving spot, Sulawesi Island still have many tourism object and it all completed with the white powdery beaches around South Sulawesi and South East Sulawesi.
+Beside the scuba diving spots, Sulawesi Island still have many tourism object and it all completed with the white powdery beaches around South Sulawesi and South East Sulawesi.
 The south shore is where you will find the appealing beach resort of Tanjung Bira / Bira Beach, which is known for its boat building, traditional weaving and fishing, as well as its colourful coral reefs and rich marine life.
 In Central Sulawesi there are Banggai Islands are worth exploring and often disregarded in favour of the Lore Lindu National Park, the Morowali Nature Reserve and the Tanjung Api National Park.
 Further national parks and wildlife reserves await tourists in North Sulawesi and include the Bogani Nani Wartabone and the Tangkoko Batuangas Dua Saudara.
 The natural beauty within the Mamasa Valley, Bada Valley and others valley is quite hard to describe and really does need to be experienced firsthand.

 More Information :